liang2kl/mkdocs-blogging-plugin/docs/template.md

-The `template` entry in the configuration allows you to override the appearance of the blog page.
+The `template` entry in the *category settings* allows you to override the appearance of the blog page.

 To customize the appearance, create an HTML template with name **other than `blog.html` and `blog-*.html`**, then provide **the path relative to the parent directory of `mkdocs.yml`** to the plugin's configuration.